You should bring/wear athletic clothes, running shoes (cleats if you already have them), and a water bottle.

 Other options, if you don't want to play rugby, are to become a social member or join our fan club.
 We understand that rugby isn't for everyone, but we still love our social members and fans!

-IGR is International Gay Rugby – the global membership organisation for LGBT and inclusive rugby clubs.
-They are a Charitable Incorporated Organisation, registered in England and Wales, and have 84 member clubs in 20 rugby nations across 5 continents.
+IGR (International Gay Rugby) – is the global membership organization for LGBT and inclusive rugby clubs.
+They are a Charitable Incorporated Organization, registered in England and Wales, and have 84 member clubs in 20 rugby nations across 5 continents.

 Learn more here!